Tecnativa/bank-payment/account_banking_mandate/readme/DESCRIPTION.rst

 specific operation (such as direct debit).
 You can setup mandates from the accounting menu or directly from a bank account.

+Customer will be able to see his own mandates in portal